Get an annual AARP membership for only $12. Limited time offer.

 Insurance Covered Transportation

 Depending on your insurance provider, your health coverage may include a certain amount of transportation for medical purposes.
 In that case, a car, van, or other vehicle will pick you up at your home and take you to your appointment.
-There may, however, be limitations, such as the number of trips you can take per month.
-Call your insurance provider and find out what your options are and how to take advantage of them.
+However, there may be limitations, such as the number of trips you can take per month.
+Call your insurance provider to find out what your options are and how to take advantage of them.

-If you have Medicaid, a significant amount of your medical transportation is covered.
-If you have Medicare, however, then unfortunately, transportation to routine doctor’s visits likely won’t be available to you through your insurance.
-However, depending on your situation, you may be able to utilize an ambulance in certain non-emergency situations, if you have a written note from your doctor, stating that other forms of transportation are a danger to your health, and an ambulance is medically necessary.
+f you have Medicaid, a significant amount of your medical transportation is covered.
+If you have Medicare, however, transportation to routine doctor’s visits likely won’t be available to you through your insurance.
+However, depending on your situation, you may be able to utilize an ambulance in certain non-emergency situations.
+This is possible if you have a written note from your doctor stating that other forms of transportation are a danger to your health and an ambulance is medically necessary.

-Even if your insurance doesn’t cover transportation to routine doctor’s appointments, there are often independent services you can explore.
-Many areas have local organizations that provide low cost, non-emergency medical transportation to seniors who don’t drive, and/or have limited mobility.
-Again, do your research and find out what services are convenient to you, and what their options are.
+Even if your insurance doesn’t cover transportation to routine doctor’s appointments, there are independent services you can explore.
+Many areas have local organizations that provide low-cost, non-emergency medical transportation to seniors who don’t drive and/or have limited mobility.
+Again, do your research and find out what services are convenient to you and what their options are.

 Paying for Transportation